Timing Gog and Magog

 Obviously, all of the timing views struggle over some particular point.
 Which view a person holds rests more on what they see as the view which provides the most logical harmonization of the prerequisites.
 I have to agree with Dr. Rhodes that the timing of the Gog-Magog Battle after the Rapture of the Church but just before or at the very onset of the Tribulation best fulfills these prerequisites and makes the most logical sense in the prophetic timeline.
 This is how I see the timeline most likely playing out:

 - The Rapture of the Church removes the Restrainer.

 - Israel subjugates her surrounding neighbors in fulfillment of Psalm 83.

 - The Gog-Magog Battle destroys the Russian and Muslim influence in the Middle East, makes the world aware of God’s presence, and restores Israel’s belief in the God of the Torah.

-- The Antichrist conquers what’s left of the Middle East and makes a peace covenant with Israel to complete the Revived Roman Empire.
+- The Antichrist makes a peace covenant with Israel which starts the seven-year Tribulation, then conquers what is left of the Middle East, and birth’s his Revived Roman Empire.

 - Israel spends the seven years of the Tribulation burning the weapons.

 - Jesus returns at the end of the seven years to defeat His enemies at Armageddon resulting in Israel acknowledging that Jesus is God’s Son.